yordanivh/two-regions/README.md

 # What this repo does

-This repo's code will create two aws instance in two different regions at the same time.
-This is accompplished by using a module and a prvodier is defined each time the module is called.
+This repo's code will create two AWS instances in two different regions at the same time.
+This is accomplished by using a module and a prvodier is defined each time the module is called.

 # Why use this repo